 The University sets the fees for the following year in November, so we will only able to advise the fees for 2019 late in the year.
 We suggest that prospective students budget for a 10% increase on the 2018 fees.

 If you do not submit the documents requested below directly to Hilary by August 31, your application will not be considered by the Selection Committee for the next year's course, even if you have done the online application to UCT.

-Start by doing an online application to UCT here.
-Online applications open in April each year.
+Start by doing an online application to UCT.
+Go to the UCT Applicants website here and click on the 'Apply Online' link.
+Applications open in April each year.

 - The Academic Programme code is SM004, Academic Plan SM004BIO09

 - Enter 'To be confirmed' in the field where you are requested to provide a research outline.

 |1.||Completed Departmental Application Form.|

 |2.||Full Curriculum Vitae giving permanent address and telephone/ fax numbers, date of birth, full names, nationality, educational history up to present date, employment history (if any) up to present date, details of computer systems and software packages used to date, details of research publications up to present date.|

 |3.||Names, addresses, fax numbers, telephone numbers and e-mail address of at least two referees who can comment on your academic ability, suitability for postgraduate study, and also give a confidential personal evaluation of your sense of initiative and computer literacy.
 We will contact your referees directly as soon as you submit your application.|